chauff/balloons-game/README.md

 **If you attempt to play in a browser tab whose size is below min. `800px` x `800px` you will see a _Your window is too small to play this game._ message.** The design is not optimized for mobile devices.

+## Testing

 The demo code base also shows off how to execute **unit tests** with [Jest](https://jestjs.io/), a JavaScript testing library, as well as **end-to-end tests** with [Nightwatch](https://nightwatchjs.org/).
-If you want to see whether all tests pass, run (after installing it):
+Open a terminal and use `npm start` to start the application server.
+Then, if you want to see whether all tests pass, run in another terminal:

 ```
 npm test
 ```

+The server needs to run for the end-to-end tests; unit tests can run without a running application server.

 *Note: you will learn all about testing in a later course; tests are included here for those that want to know how testing in JavaScript can be done.*

 *Warning: Nightwatch can be brittle at times.*

+## Take ideas from the code

+If you are stuck with your board game project, take a look at the source code and take ideas from it - this is not only allowed but encouraged.

 The code is mostly void of [ES6 features](http://es6-features.org/).
 This was a conscious choice due to the small amount of time we have to teach JavaScript. **You can of course use any ES6 features in your own code.**

-In alignment with the first web technology assignment, the wireframe designs for this game are the [splash screen](https://wireframe.cc/uInPWd) and the [game screen](https://wireframe.cc/z9NaMr).

-The game required very few public resources.
-They are listed here:
+## Game resources

 - The English word list came from https://github.com/dwyl/english-words
 - [Button click sound](http://www.pachd.com/button.html)